vsimakhin/web-logbook/README.md

 # Web-logbook

-This is a simple free EASA style logbook application written in golang.
+This is a simple free EASA-style logbook application written in golang.

 You can clone the repo and compile the binaries yourself, or just download the latest ones for your operating system from the [releases](https://github.com/vsimakhin/web-logbook/releases).

-Once you start the app it automatically creates a sqlite local db and start listening on a port 4000 by default.
+Once you start the app it automatically creates an SQLite local DB and starts listening on port 4000 by default.
 So you can open it in your standard web-browser on http://localhost:4000

-You also can easily export all flight records into EASA style pdf format, print it, sign and use as a usual paper logbook.
+You also can easily export all flight records into EASA style pdf format, print it, sign and use it as a usual paper logbook.

 # Changelog